Program Overview and Handbook

 - The clinical training program emphasizes evidenced-based approaches to assessment and treatment.
 To model the scientist-practitioner role, our faculty supervisors emphasize the importance of consulting the empirical literature when developing an assessment or treatment plan.
 Students are encouraged to conduct thesis, dissertation, and other research on clinically-relevant topics.

-- The program sees itself as theoretically integrative, with an emphasis on cognitive and behavioral approaches.
-Overall, the program aims to expose graduates to a broad spectrum of theoretical and empirical approaches to clinical research and practice.
+- The program sees itself as evidence based, with an emphasis on cognitive and behavioral approaches.
+Overall, the program aims to expose graduates to a broad spectrum of evidence based empirical approaches to clinical research and practice.

-- We strongly subscribe to a generalist approach to training but include concentrations in adult and child clinical psychology.
+- We strongly subscribe to a generalist approach to training but include concentrations in clinical child and adult psychology.
 Regardless of concentration, all students take courses in both adult and child psychopathology, adult and child psychotherapy, and complete both adult and child practica.
 The primary differences between the two concentrations is in the assignment of research mentors and the sequencing of courses and practicum.

 - The program is designed as a five-year program, including four years on campus and an off-site pre-doctoral clinical internship year.
 A full-year internship is required of all students prior to the awarding of the Ph.D.

 - The program’s three broad goals are to train scientist-practitioners who will (a) have broad knowledge of scientific psychology and psychological research methods, (b) be capable of contributing to current knowledge in clinical psychology, and (c) provide evidence-based clinical services that are consistent with ethical and professional standards.